MichaelT-178/SPM-Rest-Api/README.md

 # SPM Api
 This is the Rest Api I use for the Reviews in the SPM app.
-Note that this api has a landing page.
-However, to show that this is a Python Flask Api I left the HTML, CSS, and JavaScript out of the language stats calculation by using a .gitattributes file.
+This API has a landing page, but I excluded the HTML, CSS, and JavaScript from the language stats by using a .gitattributes file to make it clear that it's a Python Flask API.

 ## How to Setup This Project